 As the second state to join the union, Pennsylvania is home to many iconic events that changed the course of American history.
-Both novice explorers and history buffs can step back in time and experience the some of the moments that make the United States what it is today.
+Both novice explorers and history buffs can step back in time and experience some of the moments that made the United States what it is today.

 Independence Hall - Philadelphia and the Countryside

 Discover the site where two of democracy’s greatest documents were written and the second continental congress was held.
 Noted as one of the most famous buildings in the world, visitors can view the Assembly room where the Declaration of Independence and the U.S. Constitution were drafted and signed to explore the origins of American democracy.

 Gettysburg National Military Park - Dutch Country Roads

 Recognized as one of the most famous American battlefields, Gettysburg marked the turning point of the Civil War and the site where President Lincoln gave his famous Gettysburg Address.
 Visitors can stand where history was made at the Museum and Visitor Center, the battlefields, Soldier’s National Cemetery and the David Wills House, where President Lincoln put the finishing touches on the Gettysburg Address.

 Erie Maritime Museum - Pennsylvania’s Great Lakes Region